puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 Arithmetic Operators have the following traits:

 * They take two [**numeric**][numbers] operands
+  * if an operand is a string it will be converted to numeric form
+  * the operation fails if a string can't be converted
 * They resolve to [**numeric**][numbers] values

 ### `+` (addition)